Comparison

 Key differences:

-- Vike is a full meta-framework.
-Vite Deploy is not comparable to Vike itself, but to its deployment mechanism.
+- Vike is a framework; Vite Deploy isn’t comparable to Vike itself, only to its deployment piece.

-Use Vike if you need a meta-framework with SSR, routing, and a component model.
+Use Vike if you need a meta-framework with routing, data, and server rendering.
 Use Vite Deploy if you already have a server handler and just need a deployment layer.